- — Kosher, Raw, Vegan

 - Create biscuits, corn mush, fritters, and pancakes.

-- Add it to a variety of batters for baked goodies: muffins, cookies, and pies.
+- Add it to various batters for baked goodies: muffins, cookies, and pies.

-- Cooked cornmeal tastes exceptionally delicious when combined with savory sheep-milk cheeses like Feta or Bryndza.
+- Cooked cornmeal tastes exceptionally delicious with savory sheep-milk cheeses like Feta or Bryndza.

 - Use for breading.